Developing on a remote PC

 You should now be able to open a SSH Terminal window on RDW and to remotely login on the RPi board.

-- Unzip the archetype file in an empty folder, let say my-folder
+• Unzip the archetype file in a FOLDER

 Congratulation ! - Now you are ready to generate your first Project Template